alt36/cgifs/README.md

     rm /mnt/cgifs/filename

 If you specify the --nocache option, no caching will be used, and ls will only return entries for . and ..

+The cache is cleared when the filesystem is unmounted.

 Background/motivation
 ---------------------